Children – Post Separation

 Sometimes agreement on any of the issues cannot be reached and it will be necessary to make an application to the court.

-After: He now sees his children regularly and has overnight contact with them on weekends:
+RESULT OF OUR WORK: Mr E. now sees his children regularly and has overnight contact with them on weekends.

 Mr E. said: "Having to contact a family solicitor was a daunting experience but I found the team at Bevan Evemy supportive, patient, compassionate, and professional.
 From a position of real anguish the result was more than I could have hoped for."